-The ongoing crackdown on undocumented labour migrants in Saudi Arabia has led to the return of an estimated 75,000 Ethiopians to Addis Ababa between mid-November and early December 2013.
-A projected 50,000 more returnees are expected to arrive in Addis Ababa by the mid-December 2013.
+The ongoing crackdown on undocumented labour migrants in Saudi Arabia has led to the return of an estimated 157,242 Ethiopians to Addis Ababa between mid-November and end of January 2014.
 The returns follow the expiration of an amnesty granted by King Abdullah on April 3 2013.
 During the seven month grace period, undocumented workers in the 9 million strong migrant labour force were required to regularize their stay or leave the Kingdom.
 With its expiry, the Saudi authorities have initiated mass deportations which began in mid-November 2013.
-The deportation process is expected to culminate in the return of well over 100,000 Ethiopians in the coming months.
 Nearly 86% of returning migrants arrive in Addis Ababa destitute and in need of assistance.
 Over 60% of the returnees are male, 25% female, and approximately 10% children including unaccompanied minors.
 Returning migrants, depending on the time of arrival, either spend a night at a transit center or are driven to a bus stop where they can access transport to their respective areas of origin.
 Presently, numerous returnees may require psycho-social and livelihood support long after their return.

 Key mixed migration characteristics

 Ethiopia is primarily an important country of origin and destination within the region.
 To a lesser extent it is a country of transit for mixed migration flows.
 As at the end of October 2012, 70,659 Ethiopians arrived in Yemen.
 Ethiopia hosts the third largest refugee population in the region consisting mainly of Somalis (see below).
 Large numbers of Eritrean refugees are also hosted, mainly in the north of the country.